BeleniX: History

 Project Indiana has leveraged all these technologies and has served as a starting point for it.
-Taking this and other technologies developed for Indiana in account, the future focus for BeleniX has been set to evolve and grow as a source-level Indiana derivate with focus on the KDE desktop, and to make a fully featured and functional OpenSolaris distro based on KDE.
+Taking this and other technologies developed for Indiana in account, the future focus for BeleniX has been set to evolve and grow as a source-level Indiana derivate with focus on the KDE desktop, and to make a fully featured and functional OpenSolaris distribution based on KDE.

-Check the LiveCD Features Timeline in References to see a chronological account of BeleniX development till the release of the OpenSolaris distro by Sun in 2008.
+Check the LiveCD Features Timeline in References to see a chronological account of BeleniX development till the release of the OpenSolaris distribution by Sun in 2008.

 Software and toolchain

-The BeleniX team aims to ensure that all packages co-exist on the same system, while ensuring that the latest versions of the package are built with the latest compilers.
-As a result, Belenix has so far had KDE 3.5.9 built with GCC 3.4.3, newer packages including KDE4 being increasingly built with Gcc 4.4.
-There are some packages, especially the GNOME components derived from the JDS project, that are being built with Sun Studio 12.
-These are being actively migrated to Gcc 4.4.
-The team aims to eventually have all of BeleniX built on the completely FOSS toolchain Gcc.
+The BeleniX team aimed to ensure that all packages co-exist on the same system, while ensuring that the latest versions of the package were built with the latest compilers.
+As a result, Belenix has had KDE 3.5.9 built with GCC 3.4.3, newer packages including KDE4 being increasingly built with GCC 4.4.
+There are some packages that are being built with Sun Studio 12, such as the GNOME components derived from the JDS project.
+These were being actively migrated to GCC 4.4.
+The team aimed to eventually have all of BeleniX built on GCC, which is a completely FOSS toolchain.

 Desktop environments

-Belenix has so far positioned itself as a KDE distribution, while also providing XFCE.
+BeleniX has so far positioned itself as a KDE distribution, while also providing XFCE.
 Upcoming releases will also provide GNOME.